-Helping users find your app
+Helping customers find your app

 When you add a new product on the BlackBerry World vendor portal, you are asked to enter short and long descriptions for your app, select a product category, and register a content rating.
 This information is used to help users find your app with the search features of BlackBerry World.